 Suppose you design a table to track customer behavior on your site, such as URLs that they click.
 You might design the table with hash and range type primary key with Customer ID as the hash attribute and date/time as the range attribute.
 In this application, customer data grows indefinitely over time; however, the applications might show uneven access pattern across all the items in the table where the latest customer data is more relevant and your application might access the latest items more frequently and as time passes these items are less accessed, eventually the older items are rarely accessed.
 If this is a known access pattern, you could take it into consideration when designing your table schema.
 Instead of storing all items in a single table, you could use multiple tables to store these items.
 For example, you could create tables to store monthly or weekly data.
 For the table storing data from the latest month or week, where data access rate is high, request higher throughput and for tables storing older data, you could dial down the throughput and save on resources.

-So storing "hot" items in one table with higher throughput and "cold" items with reduced throughput requirements help you save on resources.
+You can save on resources by storing "hot" items in one table with higher throughput settings, and "cold" items in another table with lower throughput settings.
 You can remove old items by simply deleting the tables.
 You can optionally backup these tables to other storage options such as Amazon Simple Storage Service (Amazon S3).
 Deleting an entire table is significantly more efficient than removing items one-by-one, which essentially doubles the write throughput as you do as many delete operations as put operations.

 Some items in a table might be more popular than others.
 For example, consider the ProductCatalog table that is described in Example Tables and Data, and suppose that this table contains millions of different products.
 Some products might be very popular among customers, so those items would be consistently accessed more frequently than the others.
 As a result, the distribution of read activity on ProductCatalog would be highly skewed toward those popular items.